Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 Hotel Transylvania 4

 Sony’s most successful animated movie franchise is back at the end of 2021, with Adam Sandler returning to voice Count Dracula.
-No further details have thus far been announced, short of a 22nd December 2021 release date.
+No further details have thus far been announced, short of a summer 2021 release.

 Indiana Jones 5

-Lord knows if this will ever happen, but the current state of play is that Indiana Jones 5 will be directed by James Mangold now (taking over from Steven Spielberg), will star Harrison Ford, and will be out in July 2022.
+Indiana Jones 5 will be directed by James Mangold now (taking over from Steven Spielberg), will star Harrison Ford, and will be out in July 2022.
 Harrison Ford will be 80 just in time for its release.
+Filming got underway in the late spring of 2021.

 Johnny Knoxville and co are returning for a fourth cinematic collection of stunts, pranks and injuries.
 Paramount has inked in a July 2021 release date for the new film.
 And that’s pretty much all you need to know at the moment.